 The Residential State Supplement is administered by the Ohio Department of Mental Health and Addiction Services (OhioMHAS), in collaboration with the County Department of Job and Family Services.
 To see a current list of licensed facilities by county, click here.

-Please make note, as of February 2018, there is a wait list for this program.
+Please make note, as of April 2019, there is no wait list for this program.
 Individuals currently residing in a nursing facility who wish to transition back into the community are given priority in the event that there is a waitlist.